 Below the “market watch” window is the navigation window where you can see your account and various indicators and other features.
 Tabs including “Trade”, “Account History”, “Alerts”, “Mailbox” and more help you navigate between windows that help you perform trades and view your trading history, access messages and more.

 You can open a demo account for free in order to practice trading.
-Allow yourself a few weeks to become familiar with all its features and windows, as forex trading itself caries risk and if you are using unfamiliar tools this will add another layer of difficultly in succeeding at currency trading.
+Allow yourself a few weeks to become familiar with all its features and windows, as forex trading itself carries risk and if you are using unfamiliar tools this will add another layer of difficulty in succeeding at currency trading.